Human Resource Management (HRM)

 Study recruitment, forecasting, selection, onboarding, and employee retention.
 Obtain knowledge on contemporary approaches to internal and external recruiting.
 Understand job analysis within the context of selection and further be able to identify several selection approaches.
 Understand the employer's legal responsibilities in the employee selection process.
 Articulate the positive performance implications related to successful candidate onboarding.
-(Prerequisites: Minimum Grade of C- in BUS 382)
+(Prerequisites: Minimum Grade of C- in HRM 382)

 HRM 405 Strategic Compensation Systems 4 credits

 Study the fundamentals of employee compensations and employee benefits.
 Examine all aspects of compensation program design and administration; from initial strategy-setting to addressing internal equity/external competitiveness to pay communication.
 In addition, examine the basic elements of employee benefits.
 Design compensation approaches that support organization's strategy and objectives and are competitive in the marketplace.
 Future challenges and trends will also be covered.
-(Prerequisites: Minimum Grade of C- in BUS 382)
+(Prerequisites: Minimum Grade of C- in HRM 382)

 HRM 410 Organizational Development and Change 4 credits

 Study the fundamentals, theories, and practice of organization development (OD).
 Learn diagnosis, design, development, and evaluation of OD initiatives.
 Explore the differences between Human Resource Development and Organization Development, specifically as they pertain to learning and change, and apply them to real life examples.
 Examine what drives change, how organizations transition through change, and how organizations manage resistance to change.
 Explore how technology has expanded learning opportunities, the potential it represents for organizational improvement, and how it impacts OD.
-(Prerequisites: Minimum Grade of C- in BUS 382)
+(Prerequisites: Minimum Grade of C- in HRM 382)